 🏖 OMG.
 Holidays!
 But that means eating out with my kids…

-It goes without saying that over the last year, it’s been pretty impossible for any of us to experience even going away, let alone eating out with kids on holiday.
+It goes without saying that over the last few years, it’s been pretty difficult for any of us to experience even going away, let alone eating out with kids on holiday.
 Many little ones won’t have had any experience of travelling or eating in cafes or restaurants, or even just of eating out as a family.
 But whilst it can feel a bit daunting (terrifying) there are so many good reasons to put your brave pants on.

 Here are a few hints and tips to help.